zzDanDanzz/handy/README.md

 ## git

 get total number of modified files, as well as number of added and deleted lines:

 `git diff --shortstat`

 ## scrcpy

 mirrors Android devices (video and audio) connected via USB or over TCP/IP

 the [scrcpy-guide.md](scrcpy-guide.md) file contains useful options

+## mlterm

+useful when wanting to edit bilingual and bidirectional text with nvim

+the mlterm.zip file goes to ~/.mlterm